 Making an extract involves adding the stevia leaves to a liquid to draw out the flavours.
 You then strain out and discard the leaves, leaving you with a sweet stevia extract that is easy to use in liquids like tea, soda, smoothies, and other recipes where powdered stevia would not dissolve.

 I like this recipe for making stevia extract because you can make it in alcohol, but there are also instructions on how to dealcoholize it if you wish.

-I hope that stevia changes your life for the better as it did mine.
-Let me know in the comments how you use stevia and feel free to share your favorite recipes!
+I hope that the stevia plant changes your life for the better as it did mine.
+Let me know in the comments how you use stevia and feel free to share your favourite recipes!

 I have recently found stevia white crystals to use in place of sugar.
 The jar says to use 1:1 in place of sugar.

 Is this right?
 Does using the crystals compare with quantity of sugar for recipes rather than crushed leaves which is so much sweeter?

 I can’t speak for store bought stevia, I grow mine and grind it into a powder so it’s different.
 Given how sweet it is, though, I would say your powder has a lot of fillers in order to make it 1-to-1.

 This is a great article, thank you.
 I had bought a plant at a nursery and it’s doing quite well.
 I was beginning to wonder what the next steps are.
 Now I know!